gmfmi/searchinGhost/README.md

 1. **From a Content Delivery Network (CDN)**

-This is the easiest and prefered method to install SearchinGhost.
+This is the easiest and preferred method to install SearchinGhost.
 Add one of these scripts into your theme `default.hbs`.
-We also recommand the use of jsdelivr over unpkg for its reliability and performance.
+We also recommend the use of jsdelivr over unpkg for its reliability and performance.

 ```html